Rosemead School of Psychology

 This therapy is designed to give the student first-hand experience in the role of a client and is considered an opportunity for both personal growth and for learning therapeutic principles and techniques.
 A minimum of 50 hours of individual training therapy are required Such issues as timing, choice of therapist and specific goals are determined by students in conjunction with their advisors and the Clinical Training Committee.

 When doctoral students reach their fourth year, most of their time is spent in electives from the therapy, integration and general psychology courses; advanced practicum assignments; and independent study or research.
 Advanced practicum assignments include the aforementioned settings along with hospitals (including inpatient units) and correctional facilities.
 This step-by-step progression in professional training experiences gives the student personal experience with a wide range of personalities in a variety of settings and provides the necessary preparation for a full-time internship during the fifth year of study.

 The internship is planned as an intensive clinical experience to help students integrate the varied elements of their preparation in psychology into a congruent professional role.
 All internships must be faculty approved in order to ensure a high level of professional experience for the student.

 Placement in practicum agencies is made by the Director of Clinical Training and internships are obtained by the student consonant with the internship guidelines of the school.
 The faculty is active in helping select and obtain such placements.

 As members of a Christian university community, Rosemead's faculty believe the relating of one's faith to an academic discipline goes beyond the theoretical and academic.
 Opportunities for fellowship, dialogue and worship are seen as vital parts of the total educational process.
 Consequently, all students are encouraged to participate in Rosemead's weekly chapel.
-Various opportunities are provided during the academic year for students and their spouses to gather in faculty homes for fellowship and integration of first-year students into the Rosemead community.
+Various opportunities are provided for students to connect with faculty on topics of integration one-on-one or in small group settings.
 Students are also encouraged to become involved in one of the many local churches in the Southern California area.

 Practicum and Internship Agencies